See below to restore the state of a Cryptographic Security Platform installation comprising one or several nodes.

 To restore a single-node Cryptographic Security Platform installation

-1. Reproduce the Cryptographic Security Platform installation used for Backing up the Cryptographic Security Platform state.
-Specifically:
+- Reproduce the Cryptographic Security Platform installation used for Backing up the state.
+Specifically:- Install the same Cryptographic Security Platform version.

-3. If the solutions of the restored installation use databases, restore the database contents as explained in Restoring databases.
+- If the solutions of the restored installation use databases, follow the instructions of the DBMS vendor to restore the database contents.

-4. Copy the file generated with the clusterctl backup create command when Backing up the Cryptographic Security Platform state.
+- Copy the file generated with the clusterctl backup create command when Backing up the state.

 Restoring the state of a multi-node Cryptographic Security Platform installation